xbbxtt/us/journals/michaela_arteberry.md

 Day 8:
 I am starting the process of installing redux and gutting out our front end.
 Others are working on issues from gitlab working on the matches.

+23 April:
+Started to gut out all of the front end auth stuff to be able to use Redux with our react front end.

+24 APril:
+Installed some Tailwind plugins in the tailwind config file.